 UI Designer Resume Questions

-4. What’s the best length for a UI designer resume?
+What is the best design for a UI designer resume?

-5. What’s the best way to show you work well in a team on a UI designer resume?
+Which skills are the best to list on a UI designer resume?